 Don’t assume that the information that they hold on you is 100% accurate.
-This is important, because it can get you application declined even if you have an impeccable credit score and credit history.
-I was declined for a simple credit card application (I was changing my credit card from Bank A to Bank B) because Experian had me listed at an address that didn’t actually exist.
+This is important, because it can get your application declined even if you have an impeccable credit score and credit history.
+I was declined for a simple credit card application (I was switching my credit card from Bank A to Bank B) because Experian had me listed at an address that didn’t actually exist.

 Once Experian had sorted itself out, my credit score was suddenly ‘excellent’ and the bank that had originally declined me suddenly wanted to offer me more credit…

 Read all the paperwork thoroughly

 Now that you have taken the time to understand the type of finance you are applying for, make sure you take the time to read every quote, offer and contract you are given before committing yourself to anything.

 Understand any and all fees involved, all the terms and conditions and your obligations.
 I cannot stress this enough – it is your responsibility to understand your financial obligations.

 Make sure you are given finance quotations in writing.
 It is an FCA requirement that an agent of a finance company (usually the business manager at the dealership) gives you a specific and complete quotation for the exact vehicle you are considering.
 Simply saying “£X deposit and £Y per month” is not an acceptable form of quotation.

 An FCA-compliant quotation will give you a complete breakdown of all fees and charges, interest, and most importantly, the total cost of borrowing.